at Metra in Chicago, Illinois, United States

 Candidates can expect salary offers that range from the minimum to the mid-point of the salary range.
 Metra provides full pay ranges so candidate can consider their growth potential.

 Metra is a railroad employer subject to the provisions of the Railroad Retirement Tax Act, not the Social Security Administration.

-Considerable knowledge of talent planning...
+Must have five (5) years...
 For full info follow application link.